 Ofsted

 Edgar Wood Academy were inspected by Ofsted in November 2023.
 They were rated as 'Requires Improvement'.
-This came following a period of transition for the academy’s leadership following the retirement of the previous Headteacher.
+This came following a period of transition for the Academy’s leadership following the retirement of the previous Headteacher.

-Following on from November 2023, the school were visited again in May 2025 by Ofsted.
-This visit is referred to as a Monitoring Visit.
-The purpose of a Monitoring Inspection is not to grade the school, but to identify and report on the school's progress.
-It is to highlight to the school and parents any improvements that have been made since the school's previous graded inspection, specifically looking at the Areas for Improvement as highlighted in the 2023 Ofsted Inspection when the school was judged to be Requires Improvement.
+Following on from November 2023, the Academy was visited again in May 2025 by Ofsted.
+This visit is referred to as a Monitoring Inspection.
+The purpose of a Monitoring Inspection is not to grade the Academy, but to identify and report on the Academy's progress.
+It is to highlight to the Academy and parents/carers any improvements that have been made since the Academy's previous graded inspection, specifically looking at the Areas for Improvement as highlighted in the 2023 Ofsted Inspection when the school was judged to be 'Requires Improvement'.

 Some of Ofsted's findings are summarised below: